 What else you need to know

 There is no need for pre-course study.
 Study is limited to the length of the course, which is 8 half-day sessions.
-Occasionally there may be a short course reading requested outside of class hours in advance of a specific session.
+A short course reading if often requested outside of class hours in advance of a specific session.